 - Like Australia, copyright arises automatically at the time of creation of an eligible work.

 - South Korea also operates a voluntary registration system under which copyright owners may record their copyright.
-Registrations can be made through The Copyright Bureau.
+Registrations can be made through the Korea Copyright Commission.
 The registration assists third parties seeking permission to use the work and may be used as evidence of ownership.

 - South Korea has provisions for the protection of new plant varieties and applications are assessed through the Seed and Variety Service.